When is harder, stronger, faster too much?

 It’s well known that a sedentary lifestyle is bad for your health.
 It puts you at a higher risk for developing a range of medical conditions, from obesity and diabetes to heart disease and even certain cancers.
 But what about the opposite end of the spectrum – can too much exercise and extreme workouts be just as bad for your health?

-"If you’re ramping up a new exercise routine too quickly after years of inactivity or pushing your body beyond its limits during every workout, you may be doing more harm than good," said Geisinger Community Medical Center orthopaedic surgeon Shazad Shaikh, M.D.
+"If you’re ramping up a new exercise routine too quickly after years of inactivity or pushing your body beyond its limits during every workout, you may be doing more harm than good," says Dr. Shazad Shaikh, orthopaedic surgeon at Geisinger

 Exercise-related injuries and health issues